-As a Conservation Fellow, you may generate original research and related content (e.g., text, images, videos, graphs, databases, etc.) that is based on or derived from the collections, resources, equipment, facilities, property, data (including but not limited to data generated by Smithsonian equipment), and staff expertise of the Smithsonian.
-You own copyright only in original research and related content created as a Conservation Fellow, subject to Smithsonian's ownership rights in the underlying Smithsonian content.
+As a fellow, you may generate original research and related content (e.g., text, images, videos, graphs, databases, etc.) that is based on or derived from the collections, resources, equipment, facilities, property, data (including but not limited to data generated by Smithsonian equipment), and staff expertise of the Smithsonian.
+You own copyright only in original research and related content created as a fellow, subject to Smithsonian's ownership rights in the underlying Smithsonian content.
 When your research is published, you agree to provide appropriate credit to the Smithsonian and those who you have collaborated with.
+Further, to the extent practicable and subject to a reasonable embargo period that may be imposed by the publisher, you agree to post for public access an electronic version of the final accepted manuscript or, with consent of the publisher, the final published version of your research.
+The Smithsonian provides access to Smithsonian Content for a variety of purposes, including but not limited to research by Smithsonian Staff, affiliated agency staff, other academic appointees, and the public.
+Your access to Smithsonian Content is not exclusive, and the Smithsonian and others may use the same Smithsonian Content that you have incorporated into your research, and any resulting publication, in a manner that results in original research and/or publication by others.